Some posts contain compensated links. Please read this disclaimer for more info.

-- Visit the eco-centre Beli, called Caput Insulae, which preserves the natural diversity, native values and cultural-historic heritage of Cres.
+- Visit the eco-center Beli, called Caput Insulae, which preserves the natural diversity, native values, and cultural-historic heritage of Cres.

-- If you are visiting Cres in the summer months, do check out the Cres Summer Festival, which takes place from Aug 3 to 5.
+- If you visit Cres in the summer months, do check out the Cres Summer Festival, which takes place from Aug 3 to 5.
 The festival hosts a local food fair, produce expo, cultural celebrations, and live music.